 Additional Reading Materials: Instructor will provide additional readings from a variety of sources including current event articles.
+Readings will be made available to students electronically when possible.

-Course Structure: This course will include videos, discussion threads, assigned supplemental readings, assignments, and tests.
+Course Structure: This course will include class lectures, videos, discussion threads, supplemental readings, assignments, and tests.
 All materials, including the class required textbook, will be accessible through Blackboard, or provided in class.

-Attendance: Regular attendance is mandatory; attendance will be taken each class.
+Attendance: This is a hybrid class (part online; part in-person); attendance will be taken for each weekly class.
 It is in your best interest to attend class regularly and on time.
 Material that will be covered in class goes well beyond the assigned reading, i.e. many questions that will be on exams come exclusively from lectures rather than just the book.
 If you DO miss a class, you and you alone are responsible for finding out what you missed from a classmate buddy or from what is posted on Blackboard.
-I do not repeat lectures in office hours.
+I do not repeat lectures in office hours (this does not mean that you cannot zoom with me if you have questions).
 An absence is defined as failing to attend class, missing 15 or more minutes of class, or leaving class without the instructor's approval.
 Additionally, a student accrues an absence each time he or she accumulates a total of three late arrivals (i.e. 5+ minutes late).
 Whenever feasible, students should let the instructor know about expected absences as soon as possible.